-Dr. Tisdale's contributions to Claflin's rising reputation were confirmed when it was announced that he was the recipient of the 2007 Milliken Medal of Quality in recognition of his demonstrated leadership, innovation, outstanding achievement and vision.
-This was another first for Claflin's eighth president.
+Dr. Tisdale's contributions to Claffin's rising reputation were confirmed when it was announced that he was the recipient of the 2007 Milliken Medal of Quality in recognition of his demonstrated leadership, innovation, outstanding achievement and vision.
+This was another first for Claffin's eighth president.
 No other leader of a higher education institution in South Carolina had ever won this prestigious award.
 Dr. Tisdale was also recognized by the Council for Advancement and Support of Education with the 2008 CASE District III Chief Executive Leadership Award.

-Claffin University's School of Natural Sciences and Mathematics, in partnership with the University of South graduated its first class in Master of Science and awarded its first
+Claffin University's School of Natural Sciences and Mathematics, in partnership with the University of South program at Brookland Baptist Church in West Columbia, South Carolina, and at Fort Jackson.